Pramilashanmugam/to-do-list/README.md

 ## Technologies:

  * Python
-   * This app is fully developed using Python.
+   * This app is developed using Python.
  * Visual Studio Code
    * This website was developed using Gitpod IDE and also used the code institute template.
  * Github